 Kids playing in the river near the village

-Day 2: Given that we hadn’t really slept for the last two nights, we slept until 10am in the morning.
-When we woke up, the tide had provided us a short window of opportunity to leave the village and hurry down the river to Albina, so we set off.
+Day 2: Given that we hadn’t slept properly for the last two nights, we took advantage of the opportunity to sleep in until 10 am.
+By the time we woke up, the tide had shifted, giving us a brief window to leave the village and head back to Albina.
+We quickly gathered our things and set off down the river, hoping to make it back before the tide turned again.

 Our boat, Jimmie and the boat man’s son as we departed the village